cgobat/stellar-spectra/README.md

-# Inferring Stellar Distances Using Optical Spectroscopy}
+# Inferring Stellar Distances Using Optical Spectroscopy
 ## Design and Implementation of a Python-Based Engine to Parse and Analyze Stellar Spectra from the SDSS Catalog

 A fitting engine that uses astrometric observations of stars by SDSS to infer their distance from Earth.